-There are so many species of bamboo, and so many different types of building with levels of humidity and sunlight, that you can’t generalise about which species would be most suitable to live in indoor conditions.
+There are so many species of bamboo, and so many different types of buildings with levels of humidity and sunlight, that you can’t generalise about which species would be most suitable to live in indoor conditions.
 One thing is for sure; they are not to be classified as indoor plants and the majority should be living outside to be able to survive.

-First thing to consider is how much room you have for indoor bamboo plants.
+First thing to consider is how much room you have for indoor bamboo.
 If you have a small house, or apartment, with low ceilings you’ll go for the ones that grow to less height.
 If you have a large house with high ceilings, or an office or other building, you will have much more choice of species and can choose something that would be really large and dramatic.

-Additionally to considering the height of the bamboo plant, consider how much room you will have for the container.
+Additionally to considering the height of the plant, consider how much room you will have for the container.
 It is good to be able to choose the largest container possible for the indoor space to maintain a large and healthy plant.
 Think along the lines of a large bamboo wanting a minimum of a ten gallon container to really flourish.

-To provide humidity around the plant you can place a tray under the plant pot that contains pebbles and a small amount of water.
+To provide humidity around the plant you can place a tray under the pot that contains pebbles and a small amount of water.
 Note that the pot should sit on top of the pebbles and should not be submerged in the water.
 Alternatively keep a container with some water in it next to the pot.

-Don’t water indoor bamboo plants too much as this will cause the roots to rot, bamboos do not like to have their roots sitting in soggy soil.
+Don’t water indoor bamboo too much as this will cause the roots to rot, they do not like to have their roots sitting in soggy soil.
 Having said that, neither do they like to completely dry out and should therefore be watched to make sure they are not sodden or too dry.

 Different species will provide different coloured foliage and culms appearances indoors from the tall culms to the small dwarf type varieties.
 A variety of colouring to leaves, including variegated and ornamental, gives you many options to suit your preference.